How to Use the PATH Framework

 PA: "Do you think you might like to have (more) children at some point?"

 The "PA question" is designed to clarify respondents' attitudes about parenthood.
 This may be the first opportunity they have had to seriously reflect on their future in this way.
 While technically a "yes" or "no" question, it allows for nuanced answers that can encompass respondents' thoughts, feelings, desires, intentions, or plans regarding their reproduction.

 Don't Make Assumptions

 The "PA question" does not assume that all people want to be parents.
-It is important not to skip over this and go straight to a timing question unless the person has already expressed a desire to have children, in which case you would skip the first question.
+It is important not to skip over this and go straight to a timing question unless the person has already expressed a desire to have children (or more children), in which case you would skip the first question.

 Are They Already A Parent?